Chevrolet Malibu: Sixth generation (2004)

 The sixth generation of the Malibu initially debuted with a front fascia design featuring a wide grille split horizontally by a prominent chrome bar that ran the entire width of the car, shared ultimately cross-brand.
 For 2006, the chrome bar was removed, and the grille itself was made smaller.
-As with all cars across GM, the car also carried GM badges near the front doors.
+GM badges were also added to the front doors.

-The Malibu Maxx was discontinued after the 2007 model year, the Malibu sedan remained in production for the 2008 model year, known as the Malibu Classic.
+The Malibu Maxx was discontinued after the 2007 model year; the Malibu sedan remained in production for the 2008 model year, known as the Malibu Classic.
 The cars themselves bear Malibu badges, unlike the past generation Classic.
 Three models were available: the V6-engined LT and LS, and a four-cylinder LS version.
 Only the V6-engined LT was available to private buyers, with the LS versions only built for fleet sales.

 Engines

 SS

 A special SS trim was available on the Malibu and Malibu Maxx with the 3.9 L LZ9 V6 from 2006 to 2007, developing 240 hp and 240 lbft and channeled through a 4T65-E four-speed automatic with Tap-Up/Tap-Down shifting, sport suspension with tower-to-tower brace, 18" alloy wheels, universal home remote transmitter, rear spoiler and hydraulic power steering.
 Changes to differentiate the SS from the lower trims include three-spoke, leather wrapped steering wheel with SS badge, sport cloth and leather seats, side skirts, chrome tip exhausts, and more aggressive front and rear clips.